Affordable Weapons & Firearms Offences Lawyers in Ottawa

 If you owned a registered firearm that became prohibited when the firearms act was initiated, you may still legally possess that firearm.

-Types of Firearm charges in Ontario
+Common types of firearm charges in Ontario

-Possession of a restricted or prohibited firearm
+Possession of a Restricted or Prohibited Firearm

-Possession of a weapon obtained by crime
+Possession of a Weapon Obtained by Crime

 Possessing a firearm in a vehicle without authorization